Who Is This Credit Card Best For?

 No rewards on your purchases

 - Doesn’t require good credit: Since store credit cards are typically easier to qualify for, you may be eligible for the Sam’s Club Credit Card even if you have a fair credit score.
-This could be a boon if you’re looking for a credit card to help build or rehabilitate a thin or imperfect credit profile.
+This could be a plus if you’re looking for a credit card to help build or rehabilitate a thin or imperfect credit profile.

 - Can only be used at Sam’s Club and Walmart: This is a traditional store credit card in that it can only be used within the family of stores for which it’s branded.
-(The Sam’s Club Mastercard doesn’t have these restrictions, but you’ll probably have to have good credit to get that card.)
+The Sam’s Club Mastercard doesn’t have these restrictions, but you’ll probably have to have good credit to get that card.

 - No rewards on your purchases: Many credit cards—even for people with fair credit—offer points or a percentage of every dollar you spend in cash back, but you won’t be rewarded with this card.
 (Again, the Sam’s Club Mastercard is probably a better alternative if you have good credit because it does have rewards, including 5% cash back on gas purchases.)

-Sam’s Club Credit Card Sign-Up Bonus
+Sam’s Club Credit Card Bonus for New Cardholders

 How to Get the Most Out of This Card